shenweihai1/inLearning/models/README.md

 ## Fine-tune models
 ### fine\_tune.ipynb
-1. implementations of transition from one dataset to another dataset
+implementations of transition from one dataset to another formatted dataset
-2. usage on the new model

-### bash.ipynb
+### fine-tune-bash.ipynb
-1. python command to fine-tune the model
+python command to fine-tune the model

+### base_line.ipynb
+using bert to predict the next sentence with pre-trained model `bert-base-uncased` to get a base_line accuracy

 ### finetuned\_lm
 Download Link: https://drive.google.com/open?id=1zcJ_6pm-cUMdoJ3ZwGxVx4iv_zSukPkU